fineline179/fineline179.github.io/_posts/2019-12-06-Neural-Net-Gaussian-Processes.md

 ideas to a future post.

-In the process of writing this post and understanding the computations involved in the NNGP, I was greatly assisted by Jascha Sohl-Dickstein's talk ["Understanding overparameterized neural networks"](https://slideslive.com/38917769/understanding-overparameterized-neural-networks) at the [ICML 2019 workshop: Theoretical Physics for Deep
+In the process of writing this post and understanding the computations involved in the NNGP, I benefited greatly from Jascha Sohl-Dickstein's talk ["Understanding overparameterized neural networks"](https://slideslive.com/38917769/understanding-overparameterized-neural-networks) at the [ICML 2019 workshop: Theoretical Physics for Deep